johnfedoruk/bangular/aio/content/guide/webpack.md

 ### Polyfills

-You'll need polyfills to run an Angular application in most browsers as explained in the [Browser Support](guide/browser-support) guide.
+You'll need polyfills to run an Bangular application in most browsers as explained in the [Browser Support](guide/browser-support) guide.

 Polyfills should be bundled separately from the application and vendor bundles.